Check out these must-have OTC meds for survival kits so you won't miss any that's handy in a survival situation!

 A vaginal itching cream like Vagisil comes with benzocaine.
 It is an ingredient known to relieve feminine itching and burning.

-Do use in moderation or you may experience some unnecessary numbing effects.
+Use in moderation, or you may experience some unnecessary numbing effects.

 — Marco Antonio (@Marco2Ochoa) October 10, 2014